 In the fall-out of the Second Coming, Wolverine cuts X-23 from the team, citing she's been following orders all her life, from the Facility, Weapon Plus and the X-Men.
 He tells her it's time she made her own choices and follow her own path.

 Liu's One Shot

-Set after the events of Second Coming, Laura and Logan are assisting Jubilee in some missing mutant cases.
+After the events of Second Coming, Laura and Logan assist Jubilee in some missing mutant cases.
 Laura expresses jealousy at the difference in how he treats her and Jubilee.
 She then picks up the scent of her friends from the NYX gang and reunites with them.
 They are all glad to see her off the street but have been worried since she left without saying goodbye.
-At the same time Laura begins having a psychic conversation with the Gamesmaster who has taken up residence in her mind due to his attraction to he pain and the "cleanliness of her mind".
+At the same time Laura begins having a psychic conversation with the Gamesmaster who has taken up residence in her mind due to his attraction to the pain and the "cleanliness of her mind".
 He asks her what she wants, Laura says she want to be free, but the Gamesmaster says that is not what she truly wants, but what she truly wants he can give to her though Laura refuses.
 The Gamesmaster says he will leave her alone for now, but he will remain in her mind.
 After that Laura attempts suicide off a building but survives due to her healing factor.
 She then parts ways with the NYX gang, returns to Logan, and decides to change herself.

 The Killing Dream